 - Mandatory checking: The system for mandatory checking of big game, established in 1947, enables VDGIF to monitor annual deer harvests on a county basis.
 Each successful deer hunter is required by law to check harvested deer at a physical check station, by calling a toll free number, or online to receive an official check card or confirmation number.

 - Deer Management Assistance Program (DMAP): Through DMAP, biologists provide cooperating landowners with technical assistance and extra antlerless deer tags to meet their deer management objectives.
 Biological data collected by DMAP cooperators constitute the main source of herd condition information obtained in Virginia.

 - Kill permits: As provided by Virginia State Statue §29.1-529, VDGIF Conservation Police Officers issue permits any time of year to landowners who suffer agricultural or residential property damage from deer or bears.

 - Damage Control Assistance Program (DCAP): DCAP provides site-specific relief for deer damage to crops and other property.
 Instead of issuing kill permits, Conservation Police Officers issue extra antlerless deer permits to cooperating landowners for use during hunting seasons.

-- Deer Population Reduction Program (DPOP): DPOP is a site-specific urban deer management tool that allows public and private landowners experiencing deer damage to use sharpshooters and/or recreational deer hunters to kill extra antlerless deer outside of traditional seasons.
+- Deer Population Reduction Program (DPOP): DPOP is a site-specific urban deer management tool that primarily allows public landowners experiencing deer damage to use recreational deer hunters to kill extra antlerless deer outside of traditional seasons.